Goekdeniz-Guelmez/mlx-kan/README.md

-# KAN: Kolmogorov–Arnold Networks implementation on MNIST with MLX
+# KAN: Kolmogorov–Arnold Networks in MLX for Apple silicon

 This code contains an example implementation of training a Kolmogorov–Arnold Network (KAN) on the MNIST dataset using the MLX framework.
 This example demonstrates how to configure and train the model using various command-line arguments for flexibility.